michaeldyrynda/vagabond/README.md

 ## Usage

-Out of the box, Vagabond is configured to use a local SQLite database in `config/database.php`.
+Out of the box, Vagabond is configured to use a MySQL database in `config/database.php`.
 As with Laravel, you can [configure your connections](https://laravel.com/docs/5.5/database#configuration) and database drivers of choice, as well as keeping credentials safe in your `.env` file.

 To create a migration, use the `make:migration` Nomad command.